joshjriley/toast/doc/algorithm-random.md

     ]
    (Runs: Use 'run' to indicate a run of consecutive nights.
 Some instruments prefer runs.)
    (Cadence: Defines repititive scheduling from a start date.)
-- Divide blocks array into groups by size/difficulty (cadence, runs, full, 3/4, 1/2, 1/4).
+- Divide blocks array into groups by size/difficulty (cadence, runs, full, 3/4, 1/2, 1/4) and consider the blocks in decreasing order of difficulty.
 - For each block:
     - Get list of all remaining valid dates slots and score each one based on several factors and sort by score.
     - Pick a random slot from the top scores (ie weighted randomness with cutoff)
-- Score schedule
+- Score schedule (Getting the scoring right is very important)
-- Repeat X number of times and take best or repeat until high score converges
+- Repeat X number of times and take best schedule or repeat until high score converges

-# Special considerations:
-- If there are more requests than space in calendar:
-    - Shorten full nights and 3/4 nights to fit in remaining quarter nights.
-    - Shorten full nights to fit in remaining half nights.

-- If there is remaining space in calendar:
-    - Bump up quarter nights to half nights first.
-    - Bump up halfs and 3/4 to fulls.

-# Factors in scoring a schedule
-- number of instrument switches
-- visit is on preferred/acceptable/neutral/bad date
-- visit date and time has priority target visible